nth-commit/GalaxyCheck/docs/decisions.md

 Space puns, mostly.
 The meat of a property-based testing framework is centered around exploring example _spaces_ (not problem spaces, as an example is not necessarily a counterexample).

 Also, I feel there's something magical/existential living inside of a good property-based testing framework, which also really encroaches on the essence of code at the same time.
-Like, when you write a function (or a module or an appplication), you are spinning up a little universe with some basic rules that apply.
-These rules may interact in weird ways that are measureable, but not encoded into the universe.
+Like, when you write a function (or a module or an application), you are spinning up a little universe with some basic rules that apply.
+These rules may interact in weird ways that are measurable, but not encoded into the universe.
 Similarly, it's unlikely that if we look close enough at the universe, that we will read C = 299,792,458ms, but yet, that rule exists.

 A property-based testing framework can tell us factually about the universes we create.
-It can also tell us the rules of a chaotic universes that already exist.
+It can also tell us the rules of chaotic universes that already exist.

 2021-01-01